 Abstract, method, and results were written using a randomized dataset produced by Qualtrics to simulate what these sections will look like after data collection.
 These will be updated following the data collection.
 For the purpose of the simulation, we wrote things in past tense, but no pre-registration or data collection took place yet.]

 Status quo bias is the phenomenon that people tend to prefer to stick with the status quo over change, even when change may be more beneficial.
-In a Registered Report with an American online Amazon Mechanical Turk sample] (N = 1500), we conducted a replication and extensions of Experiments 1 and 2 from Dinner et al (2011).
+In a Registered Report with an American online Amazon Mechanical Turk sample using CloudResearch (N = 1500), we conducted a replication and extensions of Experiments 1 and 2 from Dinner et al. (2011).
 [The following findings are concluded from simulated random noise and will be updated after data collection.]
 We found …

 Extending the replication, we found …